Do veneers ruin your teeth?

 The best way to protect your teeth is to take care of your veneers.

 This means brushing twice a day for two minutes each time, and flossing on a regular basis.
-The Australian Dental Association has this handy guide.
+Read this handy guide to learn more.

 It’s fine to use a manual toothbrush, but electric toothbrushes tend to give better access to hard-to-reach areas.